circles-00/nvim-discord-status/README.md

 # Setup
 You need to create a Discord application and get the client ID.
 You can do this by going to the [Discord Developer Portal](https://discord.com/developers/applications) and creating a new application.
+Also make sure that you have enabled sharing your activity in your Discord Settings.

 Once you have the client ID, you can set it in your `init.vim` or `init.lua` file.